marzeq/redr/README.md

 and will close the connection. the client is expected to handle this and not connect again until the server is has no clients connected

-if at any point the server gets an unexpected error, it will also send a { "type": "kick_off" } message and close the connection the client is expected to handle this, and shouldn't reconnect until the server is restarted
+if at any point the server gets an unexpected error, it will also send a { "type": "kick_off" } message and close the connection the client is expected to handle this, and shouldn't command-runneronnect until the server is restarted